ashvardanian/SimSIMD/README.md

 ## Benchmarks

 The benchmarks are repeated for every function with a different number of cores involved.
-Light-weight distance functions would be memory bound, implying that multi-core performance may be lower, if the bus bandwidth is not enough to saturate all the cores.
+Light-weight distance functions would be memory bound, implying that multi-core performance may be lower if the bus bandwidth cannot saturate all the cores.
 Similarly, heavy-weight distance functions running on all cores may result in CPU frequency downclocking.
 This is well illustrated by the single-core performance of `i9-13950HX`, equipped with DDR5 memory.